 As a service to its members, INIS has operated on cooperative principles since its inauguration in 1970.
 INIS Digital Repository consists of a bibliographic database and a set of non-conventional literature (NCL).
 It is by far the largest IAEA information source on nuclear science and technology.
 INIS continually evolves and adjusts to changes in economic, political and technological information requirements, the needs of its users and new information management practices.

 - Creation of the INIS Multilingual Thesaurus

-- Capacity Building (Training and Distance Learning)
+- Capacity Building (Training and e-Learning)

 - INIS Progress and Activity Reports

-INIS Database Updating and Management
+INIS Repository Updating and Management

-FIBRE is a tool used by INIS Centres to streamline their input preparation, ensure higher quality and consistency, reduce costs through fewer corrections, and improve processing time.
+FIBRE+ is a tool used by INIS Centres to streamline their input preparation, ensure higher quality and consistency, reduce costs through fewer corrections, and improve processing time.

 Once the input reaches the INIS Secretariat, bibliographic descriptions of records are verified with checking programs; errors are identified and corrected by specialists in INIS Secretariat.
 Records are then converted by programs into an internal working format and processed.